albertonavasg/pmod-oled-rgb/README.md

 The aim of this project is to design a VHDL block in the PL, package it in an IP, build a hardware platform and control the driver (in the PL) from the PS.

-This driver can be controlled in from a baremetal application or from an Operating System.
+This driver can be controlled from a baremetal application or from an application running in an Operating System.

 Here is a little demo video of it working, executing some demo functions, such as the standard provided by the screen (drawing a full screen of pixels, drawing lines, squares, copy-pasting sections of the screnn) and some custom-built